rolling-stock-scheduling/rssched-analysis/README.md

-# Rolling Stock Scheduling (RSSched) Output Analysis and Visualization
+# RSSched Output Analysis and Visualization

 Analysis and visualization of results from the scheduler service.
 Part of the Innosuisse project Rolling Stock Scheduling (RSSched) by SBB and ETH Zurich.